2 Simple Ways to Burn VLC Files to DVD

 - 6.22 Is VLC Safe

 - Burn and customize any video to DVD with free and stunning DVD menu templates，such as burn AVI file to DVD, MKV to DVD, MOV to DVD, MP4 to DVD, etc.

-- Edit videos with the advanced video editing functions like trimming, cropping, adding watermark, subtitles etc.
+- Edit videos with advanced video editing functions like trimming, cropping, adding watermarks, subtitles, etc.

 - Download videos from YouTube and other 10000+ video sharing sites.